brendenwest/it122/3_intro_to_express.md

     )

-Route paths can contain regular expressions, to match variations.
+Route paths can contain regular expressions to match variations.
 For example, the below route would match /user or /username:
 ::

     app.get('/user(name)?', (req,res) => {
            res.render('user');
     });

-Express route paths support a subset of regular expression metacharacters: +, ?, *, (, and )
+Express routes support a subset of regular expression metacharacters: +, ?, *, (, and )

 Routes can include parameters that are automatically added to the request.parameters collection:
 ::